Written by: The Institute of Certified Bookkeepers

 “The payment can be in whole or in part for the supply of these services.
 This means that payments that are only for the supply of goods and materials or salary and wages for employees are not reportable under the new rule.”

 ICB feels that most of this information is already captured in the day-to-day bookkeeping processes in the accounting file.
 It may just mean that clients/bookkeepers need to be more diligent in capturing ABNs for suppliers and flagging those suppliers or employees (if a voluntary agreement is in place) that are reportable and assigning the payments into a separate account on the chart of accounts.

 Who Can Report?

-Tax Agents and BAS Agents can advise, prepare, and lodge the Taxable Payments Annual Report.
+Tax Agents and BAS Agents can advise, prepare, and lodge the Taxable Payments Annual Report (TPAR).
 Business owners can also prepare and lodge the report.
 The bookkeeper can assist the owner to prepare the report but may not lodge the report directly.

 Reconcile TPAR to Subcontractor’s Expense Account

-Recommend comparing the total value of subcontractor’s expense to the TPAR report.
+We recommend comparing the total value of the subcontractor’s expense to the TPAR report.